It’s the question on the working world’s lips: What is the employee experience? Let’s start with a simple definition.

 Like the ability to connect with each other.
 To sync goals across teams and departments, and track their progress.
 To measure the impact they’re having on their organization, and the world.

 If your performance management tech is removing the human from human resources, it may be time to reassess your technology.
 Or at least, to rethink the way you’re using it.

 Watch how Kazoo aligns and inspires businesses

 The employee experience: Why now?

-In his 2017 book The Employee Experience Advantage, Jacob Morgan noted that this focus signaled “the next evolution of the workplace.”
+In fact, in his 2017 book The Employee Experience Advantage, Jacob Morgan noted that this focus signaled “the next evolution of the workplace.”

 Here’s why.
 With five generations in the workplace, an always-on culture, and a competitive talent market, the working world has changed.
 By necessity, the world of work has evolved from a “get a paycheck” culture to a culture where employees want more from their work than a salary.
 And they’re increasingly less shy about asking for it.